jrdata/rabbitmq-website/docs/oauth2.md

 auth_oauth2.algorithms.2 = RS256
 ```

-The second one which configures a signing key server:
+#### JWKS endpoint {#jwks-endpoint}

+Here is a configuration which configures the JWKS endpoint from which RabbitMQ downloads the signing keys using the configured CA certificate and TLS settings.

 ```ini
 auth_oauth2.resource_server_id = new_resource_server_id
 auth_oauth2.jwks_url = https://my-jwt-issuer/jwks.json